Buyer’s remorse is not a sentiment you want associated with your brand.

-- What if there’s a better alternative to this?
+- What if there’s actually a better alternative to this?

-- When there’s a lack of information or when the information was misleading;
+- There’s a lack of information or when the information was misleading

 Customer satisfaction is key to your long-term success.
 Unsurprisingly, part of that satisfaction comes from feeling joy or pride about a purchase—not regret.